cerebral/cerebral/docs/api/test.md

 })
 ```

-When `recordActions: true` is specified each action will record its props/output against its index within the signal action chain.
+When `recordActions: true` is specified each action will record its props/output against its index within the sequence.
 When `recordActions: 'byName'` is specified each action will record its output against an named property in the result.

-The `result` object passed when the promise resolves contains `state` and an object for each named action in the signal chain with the same name as the actions with `props` and `output` properties.
+The `result` object passed when the promise resolves contains `state` and an object for each named action in the sequence with the same name as the actions with `props` and `output` properties.